-G. FLEP Students Monitoring Criteria:
+H. FLEP Students Monitoring Criteria:

-Students who have exit the program or tested proficient or advanced proficient (Formerly Limited English Proficient or FLEP) must be monitored by the district for four years.
+Students who have exited the program or tested proficient or advanced proficient (Formerly Limited English Proficient or FLEP) must be monitored by the district for four years.
 The monitoring system can be based on the criteria of Entrance/Exit Protocol.

-H. Placement in MISD Title III/EL Program
+I. Placement in MISD Title III/EL Program